StackExchange/dnscontrol/docs/_functions/domain/CAA.md

 Tag can be one of "issue", "issuewild" or "iodef".

 Value is a string.
-The contents depend on the tag.
-If it includes spaces or other characters that must be escaped, DNSControl will do that for you (similar to TXT records).
+The format of the contents is different depending on the tag.
+DNSControl will handle any escaping or quoting required, similer to TXT records.
 For example use `CAA("@", "issue", "letsencrypt.org")` rather than `CAA("@", "issue", "\"letsencrypt.org\"")`.

 Flags are controlled by modifier.:

 - CAA_CRITICAL: Issuer critical flag.
 CA that does not understand this tag will refuse to issue certificate for this domain.

-CAA record is supported only by BIND and Google Cloud DNS backend.
-Some certificate authority may not support this record until the mandatory date of September 2017.
+CAA record is supported only by BIND and Google Cloud DNS.
+Some certificate authorities may not support this record until the mandatory date of September 2017.

 {% include startExample.html %}
 {% highlight js %}